 The Board oversees the management of the Company's business and affairs.
 The Board appoints committees to help carry out its duties.
-Last year, the Board met seven times and the current committees met a total of 21 times.
+Last year, the Board met nine times and the current standing committees met a total of 25 times.
 Each director attended more than 75% of the meetings of the Board of Directors and each of the committees on which he or she served.
 Messrs.
-Carroll and McClanahan do not serve on any committees.
-The following table sets forth the committees of the Board and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2011:
+Carroll and McClanahan do not serve on any standing committees.
+The following table sets forth the standing committees of the Board and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2012:

 Director Audit Committee Compensation Committee Finance Committee Governance Committee

-Donald R. Campbell • • +
+Donald R. Campbell • •

 O. Holcombe Crosswell • •

-Michael P. Johnson • • •
+Michael P. Johnson • • +

-Janiece M. Longoria • •
+Janiece M. Longoria + •

-Susan O. Rheney + •
+Susan O. Rheney + • •

 R. A. Walker • •

 Peter S. Wareing • + •

-Sherman M. Wolff + • •
+Sherman M. Wolff • • •

-Number of Meetings Held in 2011 7 4 5 5
+Number of Meetings Held in 2012 6 5 5 9